tokenika/eosForWindows/EosForWindows.1.md

 # Prerequisites

-You need to be running [Windows 10, version 1703, also known as the Creators Update](https://docs.microsoft.com/en-us/windows/whats-new/whats-new-windows-10-version-1703).
+You need to be running Windows build 16215 or later.
 To verify your Windows version open the *Settings Panel* and then navigate to `System > About`.

-If you have an earlier version of Windows 10 and for some reasons don't want to upgrade to version 1703, you might still be able to give it a try, provided you manage to upgrade your *Windows Subsystem for Linux* from Ubuntu 14 to Ubuntu 16.

 *Windows Subsystem for Linux* can be only installed on the system drive.
 If you're running low on your disk space (extra 3-4 GB will be needed), you might want to expand your system partition using tools available [here](https://www.partition-tool.com/).